 Students interested in the sport science and exercise science minor must complete a five-course sequence.
-Students will be advised by the department's director of instructional progress.
+The 5-courses must be full unit courses.
+The 0.5 unit courses (Fitness, Lifeguarding, etc.) may not be counted toward the minor.
+Students will be advised by the department's coordinator of the minor.

 Courses in Sport Studies: